 - Care for those with the greatest need first, providing equitable access to all - Do only what is needed and do no harm, transforming the way we provide care - Reduce inappropriate variation through evidence based approaches, clinically driven and quality pathway development

-Targeted work has been undertaken during April to set out our position for recovering and resetting our planned care recovery (PCR) during 2022/23.
-This informed the MDS.
-The structure of the PCR Programme has been updated to include a greater focus on longer term planning with the Director of Strategy and Transformation taking on the role of Senior Responsible Officer.
+Targeted work is being undertaken during April to set out our position for recovering and resetting our planned care work during 2022/23.
+This will inform the Minimum Dataset.